coracle-social/pomade/README.md

   payload: {
     ok: boolean // whether the flow was successful
     message: string // human-readable error/success message
-    prev: string // 32 byte hex encoded recoveryMethod/finalize event id }
+    prev: string // 32 byte hex encoded recoveryMethod/set event id }
 }
 ```

 A recovery method MUST be set within a short time (e.g., 5 minutes) of registration.
-Otherwise, if an attacker is able to provider their own recovery method a compromised session can lead to key compromise.
+Otherwise, if an attacker is able to provide their own recovery method a compromised session can lead to key compromise.
 Both `mailer` and `inbox` are bound to the session in advance of recovery to prevent an attacker from providing a MITM mailer.

-A recovery method may be any out of band communcation method in which the user is uniquely identifiable by a non-sensitive token (for example, an email address).
+A recovery method may be any out of band communication method in which the user is uniquely identifiable by a non-sensitive token (for example, an email address).

 In order to validate a user's inbox, signers must generate an OTP and send it to the given `mailer`: